1,000+ Opportunities

 2026 Speciality Crop Block Grant Program RFP PDF file, less than 1 mb megabytes Speciality Crop Block Grant Program Project Profile Template PDF file, about 2 mb megabytes Past Awardees and Resources 2024 Specialty Crop Grant Awardees 2023 Specialty Crop Grant Awardees 2022 Specialty Crop Grant Awardees 2020-2022 Specialty Crop Grant Awardees 2019-2021 Specialty Crop Grant Awardees 2018-2020 Specialty Crop Grant Awardees 2017-2019 Specialty Crop Grant Awardees 2013 Final Report, SCBGP (Farm Bill)

-Based on current listing details, eligibility includes: Local farms and food organizations in Rhode Island.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local farms and food organizations in Rhode Island.
+Confirm the full requirements in the official notice before applying.